ssanj/babyloncandle/posts/2018-10-04-how-does-filterm-work-in-haskell.md

 From the above definition it looks like whenever the monadic filter function `(a -> m Bool)` returns a `m True`, the value in the supplied list is appended to an accumulator, and if it doesn't match the existing accumulator is left unchanged.

 Although this sound very simple, I found the usage of __filterM__ to be somewhat difficult to understand - at least at first.
-Let's start investigate its usage by looking at some example instnaces for __m__.
+Let's start investigate its usage by looking at some example instancesces for __m__.

 ## Maybe